 - You do it as fast as possible.

 The sound you want to hear is like pronouncing a very short “blah”, or “plah”.
-If you move a finger too slowly, you actually play two notes, and that’s what we want to avoid.
+If you move the finger too slowly, you actually play two notes, and that’s what we want to avoid.
 A note decorated with a cut should have the same duration as if played without it.
 Therefore, make sure you are not lifting a finger too far, it’s just a quick transition.
-I find that the most common beginner “mistake” when doing a cut is its speed.
+We find that the most common beginner “mistake” when doing a cut is its speed.

 When and why use cuts?